harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 ---
-title: "How Does Vite Work - A Comparison to Webpack"
+title: "How Does Vite Work - A Comparison to webpack"
 description: "I used Vite to build a new blazing fast blog ⚡, find out what I learnt and why Vite is the next big thing."
 publishDate: 1st Dec 2020
 readTime: 10 min